ETHZ-TEC/exot_wiki/app_lib/core-framework.md

 ## Design

-The design of the application library and the core framework is motivated by the typical channel model found in this field of research, shown below.
+The design of the application library and the core framework is motivated by the typical channel model found in the area of data leak research, shown below.

 ![A typical channel model](../uploads/figures/channel-model.png)